digital-flaneur/digital-flaneur.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I will be in Melbourne, Australia for IEEE VIS 2023.
+I will be in Melbourne, Australia for IEEE VIS 2023. :kangaroo: